Neighborhoods·San Antonio Gay Guide

 What to Find on The Strip

 The Strip is home to San Antonio's highest concentration of gay bars, nightclubs, and LGBTQ+-owned businesses.
 Major venues include Bonham Exchange (a legendary multi-level dance club), Heat (high-energy nightclub with drag shows), Pegasus (lively bar with a dance floor), and Sparky's Pub (neighborhood dive with strong drinks and a patio).
-Rainbow crosswalks and Progress Pride flags mark storefronts along the avenue.
+Rainbow sidewalks and Progress Pride flags mark storefronts along the avenue.

 Southtown & Beyond